 TBY talks to Edgardo M. Cantu, President & CEO of Vector Casa de Bolsa, on the IPO market, the capital markets, and the brokerage segment.

 EDGARDO M. CANTU Vector is a securities broker-dealer in Mexico.
-A Monterrey- based group of investors led by the entrepreneurship of Alfonso Romo acquired the company in 1987, changing the name to Vector.
-At the beginning Vector only had an office in Mexico City; then the management established the headquarters in Monterrey.
+A Monterrey based group of investors led by the entrepreneurship of Alfonso Romo acquired the company in 1987, changing the name to Vector.
+At the beginning Vector had only an office in Mexico City; then the management established the headquarters in Monterrey.
 During its first years the company was more oriented to investment banking activities servicing companies in Monterrey.
 Later, in 1996, the company started a process to develop a nationwide network in Mexico.
 Now, Vector is the largest independent broker-dealer in the country.
 By independent, we mean a company that is not part of any banking group, neither foreign nor Mexican.
 This is our strategy and we have defined that we want to keep it that way.
 We have developed a large network of branches in Mexico.
-Vector now has 21 branches in the largest cities of the country.
+We now have 21 branches including two in Mexico City and two in Guadalajara.